ablaamim/ft_printf/README.md

 :dart: Bonus :
 </h3>

-> <i>Manage any combination of the following flags:
+> <i>Manage any combination of the following flags :
 > - `-0.` and minimum field width with all conversions
 > - Manage all the following flags: `# +`(yes, one of them is a space)<i>